crawleyliam/NBA_playoff_bracket/README.md

 The database is cleaned trough SQL.
 The historical data is then used to train a probit model to predict the probability a home team beats an away team based on a series of factors.
 These factors are determined by random forest modeling.
-A probit model is used because we find that the score differentials between teams follow a normal distribution.
+A logistic regression model is used because we find that the score differentials between teams follow a normal distribution.
 The 2022 NBA finals are then run through the model, each game is played in each series until a winner emerges from the bracket.
 This scenario is then repeated 1000 times in a Monte Carlo simulation.
 The results of this simulation reveal how likely any given team is to win the finals.
-A simple visualisation of the methodology is presented in Excel and PowerPoint.
+A simple visualization of the methodology is presented in Excel and PowerPoint.

-## Findings
+## Findings:
 When running the Monte Carlo simulation 10,000 times the celtics win in the most instances, 2122 / 21.2% of the time.
-Golden State and Phoenix win in 2,019 and 1,730 instances respectively.
+Golden State Warriors and Phoenix Suns win in 2,019 and 1,730 instances respectively.
-Toronto only wins in 5 instances while New Orleans wins in zero instances.
+Toronto Raptors only win in five instances while the New Orleans Pellicans win in zero instances.
 Our model leads us to predict that the Celtics will most likely win the tournament.

-## Limitations
+## Limitations:
 This project is limited by the strength of the probability model, which relied on machine learning techniques to gather the proper covariates of relevence.
 As mentioned also in the data/limitations section, our model lacks data on statistics such as coaching ability, team vs. team strategy, and player injuries.
 We believe the inclusion of these statistics into the probability model would improve the results of the analysis, however the Monte Carlo simulation tries to account for some of the non-white noise error.

-## Extensions
+## Extensions:
 Another set of variables we could possibly include are player trades.
-This might increase accuracy, but it would make the model much more complex and it would no longer be based solely on team statistics but rather on individual players.
+This might increase accuracy, but it would make the model much more complex, and it would no longer be based solely on team statistics but rather on individual players.
 The complexity of this model would take much more time to build and complete, and given the time constraint, we determined it would be best not to focus on this factor.

-## Visualization
+## Visualization:
 ![ROC_curve](https://user-images.githubusercontent.com/97993980/168327854-5fea75bf-374e-4614-bbf3-5ebcaa6756e8.png)

 This graph shows the performance of the model as compared to chance.